 What do our communities expect from their officers, and at what cost?

-Some measure of law enforcement has always been required to keep the peace, maintain order and provide for free movement and furtherance of commerce.
+Some measure of law enforcement always has been required to keep the peace, maintain order and provide for free movement and furtherance of commerce.
 That need is only amplified in today's ever-advancing society.
 Almost universally, it is now accepted that police forces are a necessary component of any modern society.

-Across the nation and around the world, societies are (rightly) demanding better-educated officers who can think critically and use intelligence, discretion, and communication first.
+Across the nation and around the world, societies are demanding better-educated officers who can think critically and use intelligence, discretion, and communication first.
 Any use of control is nearly instantly criticized and critiqued in favor of peaceful resolutions over demonstrations of force.
-The level of scrutiny officers are held to is only increasing as technological advances, such as body-worn cameras, change the way police do business.
+The level of scrutiny officers are held to is only increasing as technological advances, such as body-worn cameras, change the way police officers do business.